Joint Life Annuity Calculator

 Factor in Inflation

-While annuities provide stable income, consider how inflation will erode purchasing power over a 20-30 year retirement.
-Some annuities offer inflation riders, which can increase payments over time, though often at a higher initial cost or lower starting payout.
+A fixed $600/month payment loses purchasing power over 20+ years.
+Some annuities offer inflation riders that increase payments over time, though at a higher cost or lower initial payout.

 Valuing Your Future Income: The Joint Life Annuity Calculator